• Facebook

 • The Hungaroring isn’t known as the dust bowl for nothing.
 Be prepared for some pretty intense heat over the weekend, bring an umberella for shade if you’re not in a covered stand but try not to block your fellow fans’ vision during track sessions.

-• If you’re interested in getting a better deal on flights (who isn’t right?), look into flying to Vienna and going to the Hungaroring by rental car, train, bus or even boat.
+• If you’re interested in getting a better deal on flights, look into flying to Vienna and going to the Hungaroring by rental car, train, bus or even boat.

 Things to do in Budapest – Attractions away from the circuit